 How to Check if a File or Directory Exists in Bash

-Many times when writing Shell scripts, you may find yourself in a situation where you need to perform an action based on whether a file exists or not.
+When writing shell scripts, you may find yourself in a situation where you need to perform an action based on whether a file exists or not.

 In Bash, you can use the test command to check whether a file exists and determine the type of the file.